Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - [Valve Handbook For New Employees]
     * present the team history a bit
     * Your First Month / What To Work On
+- [Survival guide for Odooers]
+    * Your first days : You'll get a quick tour of the company before starting a 2-week training on the product.
+You’ll learn this through the eLearning platform by creating your own database and by having fun with our business game.
+At the end of the training, you’ll have to take the certification to assess your level.
+After the training, you’ll join your team and a coach will train you
+    * Our culture & values
+    * It’s ok to fail.
+It’s ok to ask stupid questions.
+Please, do it.
+    * Be responsible: avoid the “this is not my job” attitude
+    * Our Tools
+    * Career Path : the tools to help you evolve (in the company)
+    * Work Hard, Play Hard: the idea is to have fun after work
+    * Our Offices
+    * HR Policies: purchase policy, working hours, legal/sick leaves
+    * Glossary
 - https://walkthrough.dev: step-by-step code walkthroughs to share knowledge and bring developers up to speed - GitHub based, $7/month
   Alt: free VSCode plugin - https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour